 - Hive tool

 A hive tool is a crowbar-like tool that is used to open the boxes in your beehive.
 It is used because often, they are stuck together with beeswax.
-So, this will allow you to detach the combs from hive sides.
+So, this will allow you to detach the combs from the hive sides.

 - Bee brush

-It is a simple gadget that moves bees off of combs gently or any other inconvenient place.
+It is a simple gadget that moves bees off of combs gently or in any other inconvenient place.

 It is an essential tool for hive maintenance and honey harvesting.
 Bees do not like the brush.
 They will begin to sting, so it is suggested to use the bee brush sparingly.